 We’ve helped a lot of our Montello area homeowners insurance clients prepare for an empty home.
 Insurance coverage won’t change if the residents take a vacation for a couple of weeks; however, insurers may reduce or even drop coverage if the residents leave the home empty for a month or two.
-Homeowners insurance companies consider unoccupied houses more risky for a variety of reasons, so homeowners must plan ahead to make sure they have property protected their property.
+Homeowners insurance companies consider unoccupied houses riskier for a variety of reasons, so homeowners must plan ahead to make sure they have property protected their property.

 What Are Unoccupied Homes?